mellaadaktary/2420-Assignment1/README.md

 - `ssh-ed25519` is the start of the key add the rest of it from the public key file
 - `packages` installs all packages listed below
 - `disable_root: true` disables root account on the cloud instance(its good practice to do this as it prevents unauthorized access to root account)
-Note: these packages are here for example reasons your YAML file can be completely different under the packages section
+Note: these packages are here for example reasons your YAML file can be completely different under the packages section feel free to customize the list.

 # deploying the droplet